PsychedPhalanx/LSOAs-England-and-Wales/README.md

 ## 3. **Introduction**

 ### **What Are LSOAs?**
-Lower layer Super Output Areas (LSOAs) are small geographical units within England and Wales, created following the Census 2001.
-There are a total of 33,755 LSOAs in England and 1,917 in Wales, giving 35,672 in total.
+Lower layer Super Output Areas (LSOAs) are small geographical units used for statistical purposes in England and Wales.
+LSOAs were introduced following the Census 2001 to mitigate the challenges posed to statistical analysis using historically-used geographical units, e.g., greatly varying population numbers, as in the case of Wards, or lacking coverage of the entirety England and Wales, as in the case of Parishes.
+In contrast,
 ### **Understanding Deprivation**

 ### **Ethnicities of England and Wales**